MW&L Debuts Emergency Communication Trailer

 “I wanted to set it up so that we can communicate locally – amongst ourselves – but also to the city and county and then statewide and then countrywide if we have to or even worldwide,” Wendell said.
 “All of which I’ve done some testing on and we can do, depending on the conditions and who’s out there at the time.”

-The trailer’s radios pick up traffic from emergency frequencies, so we can monitor and talk with them, Wendell said.
-We’ll be able to share information going on in McMinnville and let others know how we need help or how we can help.
+The trailer’s radios pick up traffic from emergency frequencies, so MW&L can monitor and talk with them, Wendell said, to share information going on in McMinnville and let others know how we need help or how we can help.
 “Ham radio is something that is looked to for disaster help and relief,” Wendell said.
 “Ham radio operators typically will monitor those stations and provide information to key personnel.”

 The trailer also has electromagnetic pulse (EMP) bags that protect sensitive equipment such as hard drives, computers, cell phones, or radios by blocking electromagnetic pulse signals from solar flares or weaponized EMP attacks.